goodloop/autoware_auto_mirror/src/perception/tracking/design/greedy_roi_associator-design.md

 See [Projection](@ref projection) document for more details on how the projection is executed.

-The total complexity is expected to be determined by the association operation which has an worst case complexity of \f$O(N_TN_R(V_R+V_T))\f$ where \f$N_T\f$ is the number of tracks,
+The total complexity is expected to be determined by the association operation which has a worst case complexity of \f$O(N_TN_R(V_R+V_T))\f$ where \f$N_T\f$ is the number of tracks,
 \f$N_R\f$ is the number of ROIs, \f$V_R\f$ is the maximum number of vertices on a ROI and
 \f$V_T\f$ is the maximum number of vertices on a track.
 The explanation behind the complexity